yoavmlotok/yoavmlotok/README.md

 - 👋 Hi, my name is Yoav Mlotok
-- 👀 I’m interested in game development, computer graphics, linux and cybersecurity
+- 👀 I’m interested in game development, computer graphics, linux, and cybersecurity
-- ⌨️ I code using the Rust programming language, but have used both Java and Kotlin in the past for the following reason:
+- ⌨️ I code using Rust, Java, and Kotlin
-- 🤝 Was the programming lead of a robotics team called 'Connection 11808' from the FTC (FIRST Tech Challenge) program
+- 🤝 Previously the programming lead of a robotics team called 'Connection 11808' from the [FTC](https://www.firstinspires.org/robotics/ftc) program
-- 📫 Reach me with mail: contact@yoavmlotok.dev
+- 📫 Reach me by mail: contact@yoavmlotok.dev
-- 🕸️ My non-existant website: yoavmlotok.dev
+- 🕸️ My website: www.yoavmlotok.dev